Vansh-Parate/PixxelHack/README.md

 ## 🏆 Hackathon Implementation

 This project was built for a hackathon with specific criteria.
-We successfully implemented all 4 required elements:
+We successfully implemented all 5 required elements, including the Mystery Element:

 ### ✅ **Required Elements Completed:**